What is an electrocardiogram?

 how fast the heart is beating, the rhythm of the heart beats (steady or irregular),

-and the strength and timing of the electrical impulses as they move through the different
+and the timing of the electrical impulses as they move through the different parts

 Why might I need an electrocardiogram?

-Some reasons for your doctor to request an electrocardiogram (ECG) include:
+Some reasons your healthcare provider may request an ECG include:

-- To evaluate problems which may be heart-related, such as severe tiredness, shortness
+To evaluate problems that may be heart-related, such as severe tiredness (fatigue),

-- To help determine the overall health of the heart before procedures such as surgery;
+To help assess the overall health of the heart before procedures, such as surgery;

-or after treatment for conditions such as a heart attack (myocardial infarction, or
+after treatment for a heart attack (myocardial infarction), endocarditis (inflammation

-MI), endocarditis (inflammation

 or infection of one or more of the heart valves), or other condition; or after heart

 To find out how well certain heart medicines are working

-- To get a baseline tracing of the heart's function during a physical exam; this may
+To get a baseline tracing of the heart's function during a physical exam, which can

-There may be other reasons for your doctor to recommend an ECG.
+There may be other reasons for your provider to advise an ECG.

 What are the risks of an electrocardiogram?

-An electrocardiogram (ECG) is a quick, easy way to assess the heart’s function.
-Risks
+An ECG is a quick, easy way to assess the heart’s function.
+Risks associated with

-You will not feel anything during the ECG, but it may be uncomfortable when the sticky
+You won't feel anything during the ECG.
+You may feel some discomfort when the sticky

 electrodes are taken off.
-If the electrode patches are left on too long they may cause
+If the electrode patches are left on too long, they may

 There may be other risks depending on your specific medical condition.
 Be sure to

-discuss any concerns with your doctor before the test.
+discuss any concerns with your provider before the test.